Events Calendar

 Participants should wear multiple 'layers', sturdy, winter-appropriate footwear, gloves or mitts and a winter hat.

-Meet at the Algonquin Visitor Centre Theatre (km 43.0) [indoor, seating capacity 100]
+Meet at the Algonquin Park Visitor Centre Theatre (km 43.0) [indoor, seating capacity 100]

-Meet at the Algonquin Visitor Centre (km 43.0) [indoor]
+Meet at the Algonquin Park Visitor Centre (km 43.0) [indoor]

 Join a Discovery Program staff in exploring some of Algonquin’s incredible wildlife through different artifacts and objects at a Discovery station.
 Bring your questions, pictures, and stories!

-New EventSpecial Guest: Winter Camping Adventures with Dave Hadfield - 2:30pm to 3:30pm
+New EventSpecial Guest: Life in the Cold Lane with Michael Runtz - 2:30pm to 3:30pm

-Meet at the Algonquin Visitor Centre Theatre (km 43.0) [indoor, seating capacity 100]
+Meet at the Algonquin Park Visitor Centre Theatre (km 43.0) [indoor, seating capacity 100]

 Participants should wear multiple 'layers', sturdy, winter-appropriate footwear, gloves or mitts and a winter hat.